 Greater control over the source of your energy

-Enrolling with a retail energy provider (REP) can be a straightforward process, but there are financial costs and benefits to keep in mind before switching providers from your regulated utility company.
+There are also financial costs and benefits to consider before switching providers from your regulated utility company.

 There are two main options for REP contracts: fixed price and variable price.
-Depending on your individual needs and budget, one plan may be more advantageous than the other.
+One plan may be more advantageous depending on your individual needs and budget.

 |Low risk, modest savings||Higher risk, potential for more savings|